 Do you and your wife pray together?
 I am talking about more than just before you start eating your meal.
 Do you take focused time to pray intentionally with each other?

 As the spiritual head of our house, I believe it is my responsibility to initiate our prayer time together.
 This has always been a tough assignment for me.
 But I am determined to grow.

-Dennis Rainey, the president of FamilyLife, is always encouraging married couples to pray together.
+The cofounder of FamilyLife, Dennis Rainey, is always encouraging married couples to pray together.
 In fact, he describes this as the best marriage advice he has ever received.
-One of his mentors, Carl Wilson, told him, "I've prayed every day with my wife Sara Jo for more than 25 years.
-Nothing has built up our marriage more than our prayer time together."
+One of his mentors, Carl Wilson, told him, “I’ve prayed every day with my wife Sara Jo for more than 25 years.
+Nothing has built up our marriage more than our prayer time together.”

 Dennis wrote a prayer devotional book to help couples called Two Hearts Praying as One.
 He describes prayer as the single most important spiritual discipline you and your spouse will ever share.

-I deeply desire a prayer life with my wife that is consistent, so I decided to try going through Dennis's 30-day prayer journey.
+I deeply desire a prayer life with my wife that is consistent, so I decided to try going through the 30-day prayer journey outlined in the book.
 My wife and I committed to each other to work through it together.
-Below I have included some of my thoughts while going through the devotional with my wife, after which I have listed a few tips I learned through the 30-day journey.
+Below I have included some of my thoughts while going through the devotional with my wife, after which I have listed a few tips I learned through those 30 days.